blugavere/gulp-build-system/README.md

 The intent of this repository is to either help quickly create a new application with a build process, or **install a build process** into an existing application with a simple NPM install and a few minor config changes, instead of having to write your own configs from scratch.

 This package has a ton of dependencies, but none of them will run in your production code.

+Due to a security vulnerability, temporarily we need you to install some dev dependencies on your own (and of course at your own risk)
+See this link for more info. https://nodesecurity.io/advisories/118

+Install these by adding them to devDependencies in package.json and running $ npm i

+    "expect": "^1.20.2",
+    "gulp": "^3.9.1",
+    "gulp-istanbul": "^1.1.1",
+    "gulp-nodemon": "^2.2.1",
+    "gulp-exclude-gitignore": "^1.0.0"

 ### TODOS ###
 * Implement file cache for faster compilation
 * Separate out server-build/watch process from client build/watch process so that server doesn't recompile on client changes (and visa versa)